Constitute governing council, NHIS tasks Lagos health scheme

 He said the state was putting in place different mechanisms that would enable it to provide an effective safety net to cushion the rising health cost on citizens, while providing quality healthcare services.

-He told the members of Medical Guild that the government understood the pressure and strain that they and other health workers were going through, adding that their sacrifices and selfless service were appreciated.
+He hinted the members of Medical Guild that the government understood the pressure and strain that they and other health workers were going through, adding that their sacrifices and selfless service were appreciated.

 The Commissioner said already a strategic master plan that would assist doctors to perform better, and reduce the incidence of brain -drain was on top gear.
-“I have had series of meetings with the leaders of the Medical Guild; I have told them to present all their issues and I will take it to the various channels to get speedy resolutions.”
+“I have had series of meeting with the leaders of the Medical Guild; I have told them to present all their issues and I will escalate to the various channels to get speedy resolutions.”

 He called for harmony among health workers saying it would assist them in developing the health sector.